IneSobral/Yoga_Website/README.md

 # Yoga_Website

-This project is based on a yoga studio.
+This project is based on a yoga studio website.
 I named this project "YOLO".
 Basic website created with HTML, CSS &amp; Javascript.

 ![YOLO](./Preview.png)